zaidalhuda/ai-in-teaching/README.md

 - **Organization**: Separate workspaces for different courses or subjects
 - **Collaboration**: Easy to share project setups with colleagues

-**Sample Project Instructions for Both Platforms:**
+**Sample Project Instructions for All Platforms:**
 ```
-You are a teaching assistant for [course level/subject] in China.
+You are a teaching assistant for [course level/subject].
-Context: Teaching in English to ESL college students with varying proficiency levels.
+Context: Teaching to diverse international students with varying English proficiency levels.
-Cultural background: Students come from Chinese cultural backgrounds.
+Student background: Multicultural classroom with students from various educational backgrounds.

 Always provide:
 - Clear, structured responses with headings and bullet points
 - Timing estimates and materials lists for activities
-- Vocabulary support for ESL learners when needed
+- Option to simplify academic language for ESL learners when requested
-- Cultural context and connections to Chinese student experiences
+- Inclusive examples that work across cultures
 - Implementation tips and troubleshooting suggestions

-Keep language clear and accessible for different English proficiency levels.
+Keep language accessible for different English proficiency levels when requested.
 Never process personally identifiable student information.
 ```

-### Choosing Between Claude and ChatGPT
+### Choosing Between Claude, ChatGPT, and Grok

 **Use Claude when you need:**
 - Detailed, comprehensive lesson plans